Venezolana de Televisión: Bolivarian government

 Under the Bolivarian government, VTV has been used by the government as an instrument to campaign against Venezuela's opposition and Venezuela's privately owned media with about 75% of its programming transmitted to Venezuelans consisted of Bolivarian propaganda.
 On the evening of the 11 April 2002 coup attempt against Chávez, Enrique Mendoza, then governor of Venezuela's Miranda State, while being interviewed by Venevisión announced "a esa basura de canal la vamos a cerrar" ("We are going to shut down that trashy channel"), referring to VTV.
 Hours later, the Miranda state police occupied VTV and forced it off the air.
 It remained off the air until April 14, 2002, when Chávez was returned to power.

 During the Venezuelan general strike of 2002–03, VTV would share ads depicting Venezuelans waiting in line for gas canisters with a voice saying "The opposition unleashed terrorism on the Venezuelan people and it led to hunger and unemployment.
 Thanks to the new PDVSA, PDVSA is for all of us, all of us are PDVSA".
 VTV would also alter images of pro-government rallies to make them appear larger and used outdated videos to attack opposition members or former supporters.
 In February 2004, the president of state television station Venezolana de Television (VTV) stated that VTV was not a state television station but a station of President Chávez's political party.
-VTV also aired ads showing the September 11 attacks, comparing them to the opposition stating "The people know who the terrorists are".
+VTV aired ads showing the September 11 attacks, comparing them to the opposition stating "The people know who the terrorists are".
 In 2005, the program Dossier was cancelled after its host and producer, Walter Martinez, accused the government of corruption.